 Give these a try if you’re wanting something spicy to add to your weeknight meal rotation!

-What are enoki mushrooms?
+What are Enoki Mushrooms?

 Enoki mushrooms are thin, stringy mushrooms with small caps that are used primarily in East Asia and other Asian cuisines.
 They’re my absolute favorite variety mushrooms because they’re perfectly reminiscent of noodles: thin, chewy, and stringy when softened.